 StatSilk employs a unique business model which seeks to promote the use of data visualization by non-profit and government organizations and organizations in low income countries.
 It also aims to promote the use of visualization for research and educational purposes.
 The business model is based on the following five pillars:

-Visualize open data: Increasingly government institutions and organizations are releasing data free of charge.
+- Visualize open data: Increasingly government institutions and organizations are releasing data free of charge.
 Through StatSilk’s StatWorld and the first-prize winning StatPlanet World Bank, interactive visualizations of thousands of indicators can be explored and analyzed.
 Lack of Internet connectivity does not need to be a barrier, as there are desktop and web versions.

 - Support evidence-based decision making: Improvements to StatSilk software are made with evidence-based decision making in mind - building increasingly powerful tools to visually explore and analyze data according to your needs.
 Paid customizations to the software are included in the next software update so that everyone can benefit.
 User feedback is welcomed and many suggestions for improvement have been incorporated over the past few years.
 Customizations which are prioritized are those that are most likely to benefit current and future users.

-Feel free to contact us for more information or to request a quote for software customizations.
+Feel free to contact us for more information.

 ABN (Australian Business Number): 56482517109